A 1990s Clearwater hall bath was refreshed with new 18×18 porcelain tile, a modern vanity and updated finishes in 4 days.

 - New 36" vanity with quartz top and undermount sink

-- Frameless mirror and 3-light vanity bar
+- Frameless mirror mounted; vanity light bar by licensed electrical partner

 - Re-caulked all joints at tub, vanity and floor transition